Sparticuz/chromium/README.md

   assert.strictEqual(pageTitle, "Example Domain");
 });
 ```

-You should allocate at least 512 MB of RAM to your Lambda, however 1600 MB (or more) is recommended.
+You should allocate at least 512 MB of RAM to your instance, however 1600 MB (or more) is recommended.

 ### -min package

 The -min package DOES NOT include the chromium brotli files.
-There are a few instances where this
-is useful.
-Primarily, this is useful when you have file size limits.
+There are a few instances where this is useful.
+Primarily, this is useful when your host has file size limits.

 To use the -min package please install the `@sparticuz/chromium-min` package.

 When using the -min package, you need to specify the location of the brotli files.

 In this example, /opt/chromium contains all the brotli files

 ```
 /opt
   /chromium